• Skip to primary navigation

 • Warm milk to lukewarm or about 100° to 110°F. Combine flour, sugar, salt and instant yeast.
 Add milk, butter, and vanilla to the dry ingredients and whisk until smooth.
 Cover the bowl with plastic wrap and let stand overnight at room temperature.

-• Just before cooking the waffles, whisk together the eggs and ¼ teaspoon of baking powder.
+• Just before cooking the waffles, whisk together the eggs and ¼ teaspoon of baking soda.
 Add to the batter and stir until well mixed.

 • Preheat oven to 250°.
 Place a wire rack into a large sheet pan.